 In case you hadn’t noticed, it was a real puzzle: you must be as lost as we used to be back then.
 It is right after such a long period of fuzziness, after so many unanswered questions and so much investment and research to find a more intuitive solution that the idea of the CMMS Mobility Work progressively came to my mind.
 As a user, I wanted to have an easy tool that would look like the other applications we all use in our daily lives.
 The community dimension seemed essential to me: it is important to give people the possibility to exchange easily and quickly as soon as they have a problem on their equipment, or when they need a spare part, a piece of advice or recommendations on a provider or a manufacturer, etc. This idea of mutual assistance was very important as all users could benefit from the help of people used to industrial maintenance problematics and get involved in the community in return.

 This long period of doubts and questioning, as well as our on-field experience helped to develop the idea and create Mobility Work, a next-gen industrial maintenance application that is intuitive and makes users’ as well as maintenance services’ lives way easier.
 It is obvious that the whole company can benefit from a service whose work processes run smoothly, as all employees have to work together and to be on the same wavelength to achieve brilliant results.

-It only took the group six weeks, between July and August 2015, to deploy and definitely adopt the CMMS Mobility Work in its ten plants.”
+It only took the group six weeks, between July and August 2015, to deploy and definitely adopt Mobility Work in its ten plants.”